askohnial/repo2/README.md

-# repo2 now it should work
+# repo2 now it should working